dcernst/dcernst.github.io/teaching/mat220s18/syllabus.md

 In order to receive a **passing grade** on the presentation portion of your grade, you must present **at least 6 times during the semester** and **at least once every 3 weeks**.
 Notice that I've described a minimum.
 To ensure a good grade, you should present as often as you can.
 Your overall performance during presentations, as well as your level of interaction/participation during class, is worth 10% of your overall grade.

 ### Quizzes and Final Exam ###
 We will have 7 quizzes this semester.
-Tentatively, the quizzes are scheduled for the following dates:
+Tentatively, the quizzes are scheduled for the following Fridays:

-- Quiz 1: ???
+- Quiz 1: January 26
-- Quiz 2: ???
+- Quiz 2: February 9
-- Quiz 3: ???
+- Quiz 3: February 23
-- Quiz 4: ???
+- Quiz 4: March 9
-- Quiz 5: ???
+- Quiz 5: March 30
-- Quiz 6: ???
+- Quiz 6: April 13
-- Quiz 7: ???
+- Quiz 7: April 27

 Each quiz will consist of a mixture of homework problems you encountered during the previous two weeks and new problems not previously attempted.
 Each problem will be graded using the following rubric: